No, you can't get rich simply by copying billionaires' moves, but there's still something irresistible about following their top stock picks.

 No matter how successful they've been in the past, all investors are fallible.
 Those who've amassed multibillion-dollar personal fortunes have merely been right more often than they've been wrong.

-- Stake value: $1.0 billion
+- Stake value: $93.1 million

-- Percent of portfolio: 4.2%
+- Percent of portfolio: 1.7%

 - Billionaire investor: Daniel Sundheim (D1 Capital Partners)

 - Stake value: $172.5 million